workingwithali/Nextjs-imagekit-videoApp/README.md

 ## 🚀 Features

 - ✅ User authentication (Signup / Login / Logout)
-- ✅ Social login with Google and GitHub
 - ✅ Upload videos using ImageKit
 - ✅ Display uploaded videos on the home page
 - ✅ Secure session management with NextAuth